 - Fruit Leather (Like Fruit Roll-ups)

 - Tangerine Gummies

 - Homemade Applesauce

-These menu ideas are also just a starting point for us and include the basics of a protein, vegetable, fruit, and healthy fat.
+These healthy lunch ideas are also just a starting point for us and include the basics of a protein, vegetable, fruit, and healthy fat.
 I also often include some homemade sweet potato chips or other snack and often a soup in a thermos in cooler weather.
-Leftovers also make great lunches.
 This list is a starting point and to keep things simple, you can just rotate these ideas on a two-week schedule and post it on the fridge so that kids can help prepare lunches each day.

 I also think it is important to note that these lunches don’t have as much variety of vegetables and healthy fats as we would typically eat at home, but I focus on making sure that over the course of a day, our children eat a well balanced diet and get enough of each macronutrient, so I typically make more of their favorite foods and finger type foods for lunches to keep things simple.

 If you fall off track, don’t worry… leftovers also make great school lunches!

 Vegetables are excellent sources of many nutrients and eating a wide variety of colorful vegetables and fruits not only helps make sure children are getting enough micronutrients, but also helps develop their taste for these foods.
 Fresh fruit and vegetables can also be some of the more difficult foods to get children to eat and enjoy, but I’ve found that the tips above help facilitate this.